UrbanOS-Examples/TechnicalWorkingGroup/README.md

 ### Provide a structured intake and project management framework with minimum barrier to entry
 * The frameworks provided must ensure that new participants are welcomed, and have meaningful ways to engage on useful work with as few barriers as possible while still providing a minimum amount of structure.
 * Support innovation and increase the contributor base by having an intake process for filtering projects and mentoring new teams on the SC OS ways of working.
 See Apache's [Foundation Incubator](http://apache.org/foundation/how-it-works.html#incubator) as an example.
-* Provide a structured yet collaborate and consensus-based distributed project management framework.
+* Provide a structured yet collaborative and consensus-based distributed project management framework.
 See Apache's Project Management and Collaboration [framework](http://apache.org/foundation/how-it-works.html#management) as an example.
 * Increase engagement and productivity by providing a structure for project and issue management.
 For example, (1) assign labels to github issues and assign issues to milestones and (2)use github wiki for more detailed project documentation.
 These are things we have learned from using github for our collaborative work.

 ### Ensure that licensing decisions do not create barriers to community engagement